 General Tips

-Buenos Aries is a huge, cosmopolitan city compromising stunning 19th-century buildings, world-class museums and plenty of gay bars to keep you busy in the evenings.
-The city has rich cultural heritage too.
-Highlights of the arts scene including the modern art museum known as MALBA and, of course, Casa Rosada, also known as the Pink House, famed for the balcony where Evita addressed the people of Argentina.
+Buenos Aires is a huge, cosmopolitan city boasting stunning 19th-century buildings, world-class museums, and plenty of gay bars to keep you entertained in the evenings.
+The city has a rich cultural heritage as well.
+Highlights of the arts scene include the modern art museum MALBA and the iconic Casa Rosada, also known as the Pink House, famous for the balcony where Evita addressed the people of Argentina.
+After a morning spent sightseeing at the fantastic art galleries, indulge in some dulce de leche in the afternoon.
+Dulce de leche, the taste of Argentina, is a deliciously sweet caramel found in everything from coffee to cakes and makes the perfect snack to refuel.
+To experience the city's gorgeous architectural history and decor, stop by El Ateneo Grand Splendid, a former theater turned into a remarkable bookstore, and admire its stunning beauty.

-From April to June, which is fall in Buenos Aires, and from September to December, which is spring, are the best months to visit.
-The temperatures are mild, and the crowds are smaller, plus accommodation prices are more affordable.
-It’s advisable to avoid going in January and February (because it’s the peak summer tourist time) and also avoid June to August if you don’t enjoy the rain and cooler temperatures.
+The best months to visit Buenos Aires are from April to June, during fall, and from September to December, in spring.
+The temperatures are mild, the crowds are smaller, and accommodation prices are more affordable.
+It’s best to avoid January and February, the peak summer tourist season, as well as June to August if you don’t enjoy rain and cooler temperatures.

 You can download the Gay Buenos Aires guide for free.
 Just provide your email address and we’ll email you a PDF.